pixelandtonic/PT-Docs/source/wygwam/installation.rst

 Installing Wygwam
 -----------------

 #.
-Upload the ee2/third_party/wygwam folder to
+Upload the system/user/addons/wygwam folder to system/user/addons/
-   system/expressionengine/third_party/
 #.
-Upload the themes/third_party/wygwam folder to themes/third_party/
+Upload the themes/user/wygwam/wygwam folder to themes/user/
 #.
-Install the module in Add-Ons → Modules
-#.
-While installing, choose to install the fieldtype and extension as
-   well
+Go to Developer Tools → Add-On Manager and click the “Install”
+   button next to “Wygwam” in the Third Party Add-Ons section

 Updating Wygwam
 ---------------

 #.
-Upload the ee2/third_party/wygwam folder to
+Upload the system/user/addons/wygwam folder to system/user/addons/,
-   system/expressionengine/third_party/, overwriting the old one
+   overwriting the old one
 #.
-Upload the themes/third_party/wygwam folder to themes/third_party/,
+Upload the themes/user/wygwam/wygwam folder to themes/user/,
    overwriting the old one
 #.
-If you’re coming from Wygwam 1.0.x, go to Add-Ons → Extensions, and
-   enable Wygwam’ extension
-#.
-Go to Add-Ons → Modules and click the “Run Module Updates” button
+Go to Developer Tools → Add-On Manager and click the “Update to X.Y.Z”
+   button next to “Wygwam” in the Third Party Add-Ons section
 #.
 Clear your browser’s cache